Flowette: Flow Matching with Graphette Priors for Graph Generation: Introduction

 \section{Introduction}

 Generative modeling of graphs has applications spanning molecular design, social networks, biological systems, and combinatorial optimization \cite{you2018graphrnn, kipf2016variational, zhu2022survey}.
 Graphs exhibit complex structure, permutation symmetry, and rich higher-order motifs such as cycles, hubs, and repeated subgraphs.
 These motifs encode essential domain semantics.
-For instance, molecular graphs are characterized by ring structures and valence constraints.
+For instance, molecular graphs are characterized by ring structures and valence constraints, social networks contain hub-and-spoke patterns, and many biological and combinatorial graphs are tree-like.
+Capturing such recurring substructures within a single framework, rather than via motif-specific architectures, remains a major open challenge for graph generative models.
 Existing approaches rely on domain-specific architectures, resulting in specialized models for each motif \cite{jin2018junction, shi2020masked, karami2023higen}.
 This limits transferability and obscures the underlying principles of structure-aware graph generation.

 Recent progress in continuous-time generative modeling-notably diffusion models and flow matching-has provided powerful tools for high-dimensional generation \cite{songscore, lipman2023flowmatching}.
 Flow matching (FM) directly learns a velocity field transporting samples from a source distribution to the data distribution \citep{lipman2023flowmatching, liu2023rectifiedflow}.
 However, existing graph FM approaches typically rely on implicit or independent coupling between noise and data graphs, ignoring structural compatibility under permutation and size variability.
 As a result of forcing models to interpolate between topologically mismatched graphs, velocity supervision can be high-variance and inconsistent.